LitiumAB/Education/Developer Education/Tasks/SMTP/README.md

     ```

 1. A sender email address is required to send mail from the application
-    1. In Litium backoffice, open _Settings > Website > Websites_ and double-click your _Bookstore_-website
+    1. In Litium backoffice, go to _Settings > Website > Websites_ and double-click your _Bookstore_-website
     1. Find the _"Sender email address"_-setting and add a valid email as value

 ## Test